cod3licious/evolvemb/README.md

 ## Citing the Paper

-If any of this code was helpful for you, please consider citing the [paper](https://aclanthology.org/2021.acl-demo.35):
+If you found any of this code helpful, please consider citing the [paper](https://aclanthology.org/2021.acl-demo.35):

 ```
 @inproceedings{horn2021exploring,